lectio divina

 The third time you read this passage aloud, listen for God's invitation to you and notice your response to Him.
 You may pause here to converse with God and/or journal about your experience with Him.

-Finally, as you read the passage a fourth time, allow yourself to rest in the Word of God, softened and yielded to Him.
+Finally, as you read the passage a fourth time, allow yourself to rest in the invitation of God, softened and yielded to Him.
 Simple presence, gratitude, or something completely your own may be how you end this time.